Sous-Chefs-Boneyard/website/content/docs/cookbook-support.md

 We will attempt to support the version of the `chef-client` that chef support unless there is a compelling reason not to, such as:

-- Features we require that are only in a later version of the chef client
+- Features we require that are only in a later version of the Chef Infra Client
 - Bugs which reqiure a certian version of the chef client
 - Ruby versions which are closely tied to Chef Infra Client versions